Kranium: Career

 His career began with a series of appearances in New York City and the tri-state area.
 He opened shows for Gyptian, Serani, I-Octane and Tarrus Riley.

-His song, "Nobody Has to Know", produced by PLMR Productions, played on ethnic radio stations in New York City, including the influential Hot 97 FM.
+His song, "Nobody Has to Know", produced by LMR Productions, played on ethnic radio stations in New York City, including the influential Hot 97 FM.
 "Nobody Has To Know" sold more than 39,000 copies in 2015, peaking at #32 on the Reggae Digital Songs chart.
 Kranium has been working with producers including Tony Kelly, TJ Records and Cash Flow.

 Under Atlantic Records, he released his debut album Rumors in 2015, followed by Midnight Sparks in 2019.
 He also released an EP titled Toxic in 2021, followed by the EP titled In Too Deep in 2022 under the label.

+On May 25, 2020, he emerged as Spotify RADAR artistes alongside Fahda Romie & Shenseea.

 On March 2, 2023, Kranium announced that he parted ways with Atlantic Records.